w1bb/ATE/README.md

 To build and run the project, please follow the following steps:

 1. From the parent (current) folder, run `make build`.
 This will create a folder called `product` that will contain all the files required by the server.
+The command will also check to see if the required packages are installed and, if they are missing, it will install them.
+If you dislike this behaviour, check out the other way of running the server, using `docker`.
 2. Run `make run` in order to start the server.
 In a browser (e.g. Firefox), you can now go to `127.0.0.1:8080` and check the functionality of the application.
 Please note that the terminal in which you typed the command will now act as a logger.
 3. When you are done, you can exit the server by pressing `Ctrl+C`.
-4. (Optional) You can also try `make debug`, which will run a development server instance instead.
+4. *(Optional)* You can also try `make debug`, which will run a development server instance instead.
-5. (Optional) Once you are done testing the functionality, you can run a cleanup procedure by typing `make clean`.
+5. *(Optional)* Once you are done testing the functionality, you can run a cleanup procedure by typing `make clean`.
 Please make sure the server is not running in the background before running this command.

 ## Required packages